nixworks/public/news/2016/12/7/index.md

 The race is tight with President John Mahama and his rival Nana Akufo Addo running neck and neck in opinion polls.

 ### [Philippines president Rodrigo Duterte accuses the opposition Liberal Party of trying to oust him and install the current vice president Leni Robredo to the presidency. ](/news/2016/12/7/philippines-president-rodrigo-duterte-accuses-the-opposition-liberal-party-of-trying-to-oust-him-and-install-the-current-vice-president-leni.md)
-_Context: Leni Robredo, Liberal Party, Philippine Drug War, Philippines, Rodrigo Duterte_
+_Context: Leni Robredo, Liberal Party, Philippines, Rodrigo Duterte, drug crackdown_

-### [John F. Kelly is selected as Secretary of Homeland Security. [https:--www.washingtonpost.com-world-national-security-retired-marine-gen-john-f-kelly-picked-to-head-department-of-homeland-security-2016-12-07-165472f2-bbe6-11e6-94ac-3d324840106c_story.html?hpid=hp_hp-top-table-main_kelly-1140a%3Ahomepage%2Fstory ("The Washington Post")]Linda McMahon is selected as Administrator of the Scott Pruitt is selected as Administrator of the Environmental Protection Agency](/news/2016/12/7/john-f-kelly-is-selected-as-secretary-of-homeland-security-https-www-washingtonpost-com-world-national-security-retired-marine-gen-john.md)
-_Context: Environmental Protection Agency, John  F. Kelly, Linda McMahon, Presidential transition of Donald Trump, Scott Pruitt, Secretary of Homeland Security, Small Business Administration_

 ### [Mark A. Goldsmith, a United States district judge on the United States District Court for the Eastern District of Michigan ends a recount for the state of Michigan after a state court found that Green Party of the United States candidate Jill Stein had no standing to seek a recount. ](/news/2016/12/7/mark-a-goldsmith-a-united-states-district-judge-on-the-united-states-district-court-for-the-eastern-district-of-michigan-ends-a-recount-fo.md)
-_Context: Green Party of the United States, Jill Stein, Mark A. Goldsmith, Michigan, U.S. District Judge for the Eastern District of Michigan, United States presidential election, 2016_
+_Context: 2016 U.S. presidential election, Green Party of the United States, Jill Stein, Mark A. Goldsmith, Michigan, U.S. District Judge for the Eastern District of Michigan_

 ### [India has launched its Resourcesat-2A imaging satellite via its Polar Satellite Launch Vehicle (PSLV) rocket. ](/news/2016/12/7/india-has-launched-its-resourcesat-2a-imaging-satellite-via-its-polar-satellite-launch-vehicle-pslv-rocket.md)
 _Context: India, PSLV-C38_